Mythology and Literature

 African-American and Caribbean Literature

 Traces the history of African-American and Caribbean writers who have given voice to the horrors of slavery, exile, and racism, as well as to the creation of resilient communities.
 Pairing male and female writers, the course introduces the works of such writers as Langston Hughes, Zora Neale Hurston, Richard Wright, Alice Walker, and Edwidge Dandicat.
-Prerequisite: CC 112 or permission.
+Prerequisite: EN102 or permission.
 Group: I.

 The Bachelorette in Fiction and Film